- To test whether a family-based program about second hand smoke will reduce the number of clinic presentations of infants for respiratory illness.

-The Healthy Starts Program is an international randomised controlled trial of a family-centred tobacco control program to reduce respiratory illness in Indigenous infants in Australia and New Zealand.
+The Healthy Starts Program (known as Te Piripohotanga in New Zealand) is an international randomised controlled trial of a family-centred tobacco control program delivered by Aboriginal and Maori community workers to reduce respiratory illness in Indigenous infants in Australia and New Zealand.

-Outcomes of the program will include interventions aimed at encouraging smoking cessation as well as reducing exposure of Indigenous children to ETS have the potential for significant benefits for Indigenous communities.
 There is a currently a dearth of evidence for the effect of tobacco control interventions.
-This study will provide high-level evidence of the efficacy to reduce respiratory illness of a family-centred tobacco control program about ETS.
-This study utilises a novel RCT design, based on our research finding that one of the most common reasons Indigenous adults want to quit smoking is to protect their children from the harmful effects of ETS.
-Outcomes of our study will be important and significant for Indigenous tobacco control and prevention of respiratory illness in children.
+This study utilises a novel RCT design, based on our research finding that one of the most common reasons Indigenous adults want to quit smoking is to protect their children from the harmful effects of secondhand smoke.